cyberpay/sixeleven/README.md

 In despite of Namecoin SixEleven domain objects will be published and accessible globally via the (611.to) gobal domain name system as long as entries are setup accurate and do not violate the tonic terms of service.

-The number of SixEleven coins is restricted to no more than 611 thousand.
+The number of SixEleven coins is restricted to about 611 thousand.
 Fees and mining values are set appropriate to make sure this service will not become a mass article.

 There is a FAQ.md to answer some general questions.